 Gas logs are typically cast from real tree samples or crafted from highly detailed molds.
 Refractory ceramic logs are hand-painted to capture the real wood's natural markings, pitting, and coloring, creating an authentic-looking replication.

-Millivolt Valve - A millivolt gas valve is similar to an SPK, but instead of a thermocouple, a millivolt gas valve uses a thermopile.
-The thermopile generates a larger millivolt current than a thermocouple, allowing you to connect a hand-held remote, wall switch, timer, or thermostat to the gas log set.
+Millivolt Valve - A millivolt gas valve is similar to an SPK, but instead of relying on a thermocouple, a millivolt gas valve uses a thermopile.
+The thermopile generates a larger millivolt current than a thermocouple, allowing you to connect a remote control, wall switch, timer, or thermostat to the gas log set.
+Millivolt systems don't require external power since they operate solely off the pilot light, which continuously stays lit.

 COMPONENTS OF A GAS LOG SET